Raptyyy/vr-guide/video-csp-presets.md

 # Video and CSP Presets
 ?> **NOTICE** Save your current settings as presets in Content Manager for Video and Custom Shaders Patch !

-## 4.1 Video Presets
+## Video Presets
-These are some video presets I made if you don't want to read through the settings below, try each one out and see what works best.
-Also adjust to your needs.
+Try each one out and see what works best, also adjust to your needs.
-Make sure to double check the <ins>Rendering Mode</ins> so that its set correctly for your headset !
+Make sure to double check the <ins>Rendering Mode</ins> for your headset !

 - High Performance: [Link here](https://acstuff.club/s/lW4B) (Disable post processing if you need even more performance)
 - Balanced: [Link here](https://acstuff.club/s/oFw)